-Best Austria Itinerary – What to See in 5-14 Days in Austria?
+Best Austria Itinerary – Austria in 5-10 Days

-Austria is a small, but extremely beautiful, the country that has stunning scenery, as well as beautiful towns and romantic cities.
+Austria is small, but extremely beautiful!
+The country has stunning scenery, as well as beautiful towns and romantic cities.
 If I had to name the most romantic country in Europe, I would suggest Austria.

 Well, I am aware that no one asked me, but I still think that this country is bursting with romance.
 But, no worries!
 I mostly visited as a solo traveler and never felt out of place.

 Austria´s beautiful cities with their historic castles and fortresses, the pretty villages and towns in combination with the Austrian Alps, and the gorgeous lakes surely deserve more than 5 or 7 days.

 However, given that most of us cannot travel endlessly, here are some of my favorite places – the most beautiful places in Austria – and some travel tips for Austria in a week.

 DISCLAIMER: THIS POST CONTAINS AFFILIATE LINKS – THIS MEANS I MIGHT EARN A SMALL COMMISSION WHEN YOU BUY A PRODUCT/SERVICE (AT NO EXTRA COST TO YOU).
 MORE ABOUT IT HERE.

 Let´s start with some travel tips.
 I will try to keep it short and sweet.

 Austria is a small country, so getting around is quite easy, whether you opt for public transportation, going by car, or taking guided tours.

 You can get from one side of the country to the other quite fast – and though getting around is easy, plan in enough time for traveling place to place.